 OBD-II port: Port available in your vehicle (typically under the dashboard, near the steering column) that you plug your Force Fleet Tracking devices into.

 Recall: Notice sent out by vehicle makers when a post-production issue is identified in a specific vehicle (make, model, or year).
-If a recall is issued for a vehicle in your fleet, an alert will be generated in the app to inform you of this.
+If a recall is issued for a vehicle in your fleet, an alert will be generated in the apps to inform you of this.

 Report: Reports can be generated in the Force apps at any time by the account owner or admins (from the Reports tab).
 Reports are delivered as CSV files via email.
 Available reports include vehicle health, idling, vehicle usage, driver summary, RoadScore, fleet inventory, trip history, and hardware status.